 - 92. The Major Preceptors will each set their budgets and council tax during February.
-Details of their respective precepts and council tax charges will be set out in the formal council tax resolution for 2018/19 and circulated at this meeting of Council. - 93.
-Details of Town and Parish Council Precepts for 2018/19 were requested by 5th February and a summary listing of those submitted as at the time of writing this report is provided in Appendix J. - 94.
+Details of their respective precepts and council tax charges will be reported to the meeting of Council on 22nd February when Council will be asked to approve the budget and council tax for Pendle. - 93.
+Details of Town and Parish Council Precepts for 2018/19 have been requested by 5th February and a summary listing of those submitted as at the time of writing this report is provided in Appendix K. - 94.
 The scheduled date for council tax bills and accompanying leaflets to be printed is late February 2018 to enable the bills to be issued by mid-March at the latest.
 Should it not be possible for the main billing process to start by early March, it would not be possible to issue bills in sufficient time to ensure the first Direct Debit installments are collected on 1st April.
-Hence, it is important that Council Tax is set at this meeting of Council.
+Hence, it is important that Council Tax is set at the meeting of Council on 22nd February.